alexec/thread-jiggler/README.md

         }
         ...

-OK, so this test runs in a single thread, and passes.
-Lets try and run this on two threads to try and see if it fails.
+This test runs in a single thread, and passes.
+Lets try and run this on two threads and see if it fails.

         @Test
         public void threadedTest() throws Exception {